UCSDTT/ucsdtt-website-v2/README.md

 would be `wx/readme`.
 Then, commit with a commit message that follows that should follow the phrase "this commit shoud... ".
 For example, `add readme file`.
 Export your project and create a pull request when your code is ready.
 Finally, await a passing review and your code will be merged and deployed.

+### IMPORTANT:
+If you want to make sure your changes were deployed, run `git diff` and see if there are a lot of files that have not been committed.
+If this is the case, run `git add -A` and then follow the normal pipeline.

 ## Todo's:
 - Document existing code.
 - Protect the master branch